DevJariwala5/Busi-nessster/README.md

 # Busss-inester
          Back End	        :  MY-SQL VERSION 5.6.17
          Framework	        :  Core PHP
-3.Problem Specification
+Problem Specification

-3.1 Introduction, Objectives and Purpose
+Introduction, Objectives and Purpose

-3.1.1 Introduction
+Introduction

 		Busi-Nesster is an website which provides the facility to Business/Start-Ups and Investor.
 Business is to be registered and the Investor can invest in any particular business by bidding on it.